jakobj/xdetect/README.md

 More specifically, we plan to build a classifier which receives image patches of a fixed size and returns a probability that the desired structure is contained in this patch.
 To train the classifier, we require training data consisting of image patches and their binary label ("does contain the structure"/"does not contain the structure").
-Altough there are likely many ways of obtaining such data, here we generate it manually directly from the dataset.
+Although there are likely many ways of obtaining such data, here we generate it manually directly from the dataset.
 The classifier itself will most likely be a convolutional neural network.

 ### Goal